vimona3ds/diverge-3/docs/features/visual_system.md

   - Metaballs visual technique (configured as a source node)
   - Reaction-Diffusion technique (configured as a process node)
   - Lenia cellular automata technique (fixed type errors in implementation)
+  - FluidSimulation technique (configured as a source node)
+  - FeedbackLoop technique (configured as a process node with input tracking)
 - Each node definition includes:
   - Proper input/output ports for texture connections
   - Parameters matching the corresponding technique